renchap/webpacker-react/README.md

 ### Hot Module Replacement

 It should be supported out of the box, if supported by your Javascript stack.
 Please refer to your Javascript compiler/bundler documentation to do so.

+## React versions

+This package tries to support both the legacy React DOM interface (`ReactDOM.render`) and the new one introduced in React 18 (`ReactDOM.createRoot`).

+The installed React version is tested at runtime by trying to import `react-dom/client`.
+If the import succeeds then the new API is used, otherwise we fallback to the legacy API.

 <!--
 ## Development